 - Prepare your appliances – Lastly, after all of your kitchen items have been packed, prepare your appliances for moving and transport.
 You can check out our Infographic for step-by-step details on how to prepare your kitchen appliances for moving day.

 Moving a kitchen begins with proper planning and packing.
 By labeling all of your boxes and packing your dishes for moving according to the tips identified above, you will save time and keep your kitchen items safe.
 Before your moving vans arrive, however, you can save additional time while creating extra space in your new home by placing some of your kitchen items in a self-storage unit.
 This solution could be helpful for storing appliances that may not fit into your new kitchen.
 This may also be a great solution for appliances and other kitchen items that are still in good condition but being replaced in your new home.

 If you have any self-storage questions while packing and moving your kitchen, our ezStorage staff would be happy to help.
 Our friendly and knowledgeable team can help you find the storage unit that best fits your needs while also providing the moving and packing supplies that your project requires.
-Stop by any of our 45 locations in the Baltimore, Northern Virginia and Washington, D.C. area to learn more.
+Stop by any of our self storage facilities in the Baltimore, Northern Virginia and Washington, D.C. area to learn more.